RevenueCat/purchases-capacitor/README.md

   error => {
     // Error making purchase
   },
-  [], // Optional: oldSkus, see docs for more details on when this is needed type
+  oldSku, // Optional: oldSku, see docs for more details on when this is needed type
 ); // Optional: Pass "subs" for subscriptions, "inapp" for non-subscriptions (e.g. consumables).
 Needed for Android, iOS will ignore this.
 ```